Neil-Aframe/ffmpeg_timing_examples/README.md

 ## ffmpeg version

 This version was used to create samples in the repository.
-I have confirmed similar faults in earlier versions 2.7.2 and 2.1.3

 ```
 ffmpeg version 3.2 Copyright (c) 2000-2016 the FFmpeg developers